kuszturareka/mezze-mode/README.md

 ### Code

 * Code snippets were taken from Bootstrap and MDB for the creation of the cards, login and registration forms.
-* Credit for code also goes to my mentor, Richard Wells, who helped me enormously with the project and whose Milestone Project 3 was an inspiration.
+* Credit for code also goes to my mentor, Richard Wells, who helped me enormously with the project.
 * The structure of the website was created using the Clean Blog theme.

 ### Content